How Government Involvement is Perceived by Small Businesses

 Half of all small business say the government is not doing enough to support them.

-Small business owners say their business will do better if a Republican wins the presidency in 2016.
+In 2016, small business owners said their business will do better if a Republican won the presidency.

 Growth and Economy